 Brittany Schulman

-Senior Vice President of Programs, Native Americans in Philanthropy
+Chief Programs Officer, Native Americans in Philanthropy

 Brittany Schulman is an enrolled citizen of the Waccamaw Siouan Tribe and grew up in rural North Carolina.
 As a traditional storyteller, Brittany’s perspective is grounded in her experience growing up with her mother, siblings and grandparents on their family farm and her Waccamaw Siouan community.
+She has been an active citizen since she was a child and continues to attend council meetings and provide opportunities for her people.

 Contributions